daormar/debasher/rtdocs/source/intro.rst

 Bash, born out of the Unix shell tradition, is a valuable asset as the glue that orchestrates the execution of a set of computer programs.
-As a powerful and versatile command-line interpreter, Bash excels in automating repetitive tasks, stringing together disparate programs, and facilitating the flow of data between them.
+As a versatile command-line interpreter, Bash excels in automating repetitive tasks, stringing together disparate programs, and facilitating the flow of data between them.
 These abilities make Bash a particularly interesting option to implement computer pipelines or workflows, which typically combine programs written in different programming languages.

 When implementing pipelines, it is necessary to consider not only standard software engineering principles such as modularity or code